 Repeating Courses - Admissions and Records

-Courses that may be repeated for credit are designated by the word “repeatable” in the Ohlone College Catalog and Class Schedule.
-Students cannot register in a course for which the repeatable limit has been reached.
+Courses that may be repeated for credit are designated by the word “repeatable” in the Ohlone College Catalog.
+Students cannot register for a course for which the repeatable limit has been reached.
 Enrollment will not be allowed in a non-repeatable class that was previously completed with a grade of C or better.
-Enrollments will also not be allowed in a course that has already been repeated the maximum times allowed, per Title 5 of the California Education Code.
+Enrollments will also not be allowed in a course that has already been repeated the maximum times allowed, per Title 5 of the California Code of Regulations.
 A course with a letter grade, including a W, counts as an enrollment.

 Any course may be repeated one time to improve a substandard grade (D, F, or NP) previously received in the course.
 In such cases, only the most recent grade and units will be computed in the student's GPA and unit totals.
-However, by law, both grades must appear on the student's transcript.
+However, colleges are required, by law, to post both grades on transcripts.

-Effective Summer 2012, once a student has enrolled in a non-repeatable course two times the student will not be allowed to enroll in the same course again until the student submits a completed Student Petition Form, signed by a counselor, to the Admissions Office.
+Per Section 58161 of the California Code of Regulations, students may enroll in a non-repeatable course a maximum of three (3) times if the student has earned a substandard grade (D or F) or a W in the course.
+Effective Summer 2012, once a student has enrolled in a non-repeatable course three times the student will not be allowed to enroll in the same course again at Ohlone College.
 A course with a letter grade, including a W, counts as an enrollment.
 While this new policy is effective Summer 2012, it is applied retroactively to all Ohlone students, regardless of when the student enrolled in the non-repeatable course.
 Refer to Policy for Repeating Courses has Changed for instructions for completing this petition.

 If a student has enrolled in a non-repeatable course twice at Ohlone College, then the third enrollment at Ohlone will become the ﬁnal enrollment at Ohlone, regardless of the grade earned by the student.
 For example: